View on GitHub

 | <, <=, >, >= | compareTo | example: `a < b` <=> `a.compareTo(b)<0`

-`==` and `!=` is not overloadable because it will break things
+`==` and `!=` are not overloadable because it will break things

 index: